docker-solr/docker-solr/README.md

 The second way of creating a core at start time is using the `solr-precreate` command.
 This will create the core in the filesystem before running Solr.
-You should pass it the core name, and optionally the directory to copy the config from (this defaults to Solr's built-in "data_driven_schema_configs").
+You should pass it the core name, and optionally the directory to copy the config from (this defaults to the built-in "_default" config in Solr 7, and "data_driven_schema_configs" in Solr 6).
 For example:

 ```console
 $ docker run -d -P solr solr-precreate mycore